chrisshiplet/html5quickstart/README.md

-html5quickstart v0.9.1
+html5quickstart v0.9.2
 ===============
 A minimal template to start an HTML5 project without the overhead of Bootstrap (and similar frameworks).

 The Responsive Grid was tested in Chrome, Safari, Firefox, IE7+, iOS, and Android's stock browser.

+**Future versions of html5quickstart are written with LESS.
+No additional support will be provided for this deprecated version, but it is still usable if you want standard CSS.**

 ##Overview
 Includes the following features: